vincentcarbonaro/Vinstagram/README.md

 ## Implementation Timeline

 ### Phase 1: User Authentication (~1 day)
 I will implement user authentication in Rails.
-By the end of this phase, users will be able to create blogs and log in using a text form.
+By the end of this phase, users will be able to create users and log in using a text form.
 The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.

 [Details][phase-one]

-### Phase 2: Viewing Accounts and Pictures (~2 days)
+### Phase 2: Viewing Accounts and Posts (~2 days)
-I will add API routes to serve blog and post data, then add Backbone models and collections that fetch data from those routes.
+I will add API routes to serve user and post data, then add Backbone models and collections that fetch data from those routes.
 I will need to integrate filePicker for picture uploads.
-By the end of this phase, users will be able to upload and view pictures and blogs.
+By the end of this phase, users will be able to upload and view pictures and users.

 [Details][phase-two]